ADIPEC 2024 on November 4-7 in Abu Dhabi

 Google Meet (Hangouts)

-Google Meet is a secure cloud solution that enables you to organize both individual and group video conferences.
+Google Meet is a secure cloud-based solution that allows users to organize both individual and group video conferences.
 The platform offers many opportunities for collaboration, such as the well-known Jumpboard.
-As for the participants, Google Meet allows even unregistered guests to join the conference using the meeting code.
+Google Meet allows even unregistered guests to join the conference using the meeting code.

 Security

-The solution was initially created as a business tool in the Google Workspace suite, but eventually became available for non-commercial use.
-To protect personal data, the online meeting platform adheres to TLS and SSL standards for encryption at the transit level.
-Registered Google users also have the option to enable two-factor authentication using FIDO-compatible text messages, authentication apps, or security keys.
+Google initially created the solution as a business tool in the Google Workspace suite, but eventually made it available for non-commercial use.
+To protect personal data, the online meeting platform adheres to TLS and SSL standards for encryption during data transmission.
+Registered users can enable two-factor authentication using FIDO-compatible text messages, authentication apps, or security keys.

 Vulnerabilities

-Google Meet does not support end-to-end encryption: instead, it uses DTLS-S RTPto protect connections.
-However, it may be an unpleasant discovery for some that the vendor of the solution stores data on delays and performance.
-Such “collectible” information includes the data transfer rate, estimated bandwidth, names of conference organizers, IDs of participants, IP addresses, as well as the date and calendar ID of the meeting.
+Google Meet does not support end-to-end encryption: instead, it uses DTLS-S to protect connections.
+However, some may find it unpleasant to discover that the solution's vendor stores data on delays and performance.
+Such «collectible» information includes the data transfer rate, estimated bandwidth, names of conference organizers, participant IDs, IP addresses, as well as the meeting's date and calendar ID.

-Security researchers recently highlighted a vulnerability in Google Meet’s URL redirection feature, which could lead users to counterfeit domains and make them victims of cybercriminals.
-Furthermore, if you join a meeting from a smartphone, the audio is transmitted over the telephone network and may not be encrypted.
+Security researchers recently highlighted a vulnerability in Google Meet's URL redirection feature, which could lead users to counterfeit domains and make them vulnerable to cybercriminals.
+Furthermore, when joining a meeting from a smartphone, the audio transmits over the telephone network and may not be encrypted.

 Slack